 - Use your York student number as the account number.

-- If you are an international student you may pay for course/program fees, residence, health care and UHIP charges appearing on your student account using the Western Union (formerly Travelex) service.
+- If you are an international student you may pay for course/program fees, residence, health care and UHIP charges appearing on your student account using the bank-to-bank transfer service.

 - When you pay through telephone or online banking through a major Canadian bank (TD Canada Trust, RBC Royal Bank, Scotiabank, CIBC or BMO Bank of Montreal), it may take up to four business days for your payment to be transferred to your York student account.
 Processing times through other banking institutions may be longer.